Erdos-Red-Eye/CMM_Patient_Expenses/README.md

-    - XGboostClassifier is working in progress
+    - XGboostClassifier
+    We did not have good classification as we got from RandomForestClassifier.

 ## Future perspective
 - Build separate models for the generic and branded drugs.